pytest-dev/pytest-order/README.md

 your tests are run.
 It uses the marker `order` that defines when a specific test shall be run relative to the other tests.

+`pytest-order` works with Python 2.7 and 3.5 - 3.9, with pytest
+versions >= 3.6.0, and runs on Linux, MacOs and Windows.

 Documentation
 -------------
 Apart from this overview, the following information is available: